bmi203-2023/minimal-viable-package/README.md

 **4. Push your commits and then check if your workflow badge indicates passing.**

-You've now specified the minimal requirements to automate the build and test cycle for your software package.
+You've now specified the minimal requirements to automate the build, documentation, and test cycle for your software package.
 Congrats!

 For more references related to **GitHub Actions**, here are a few helpful links:
 * [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)